 A selection of random texts…

 The radical artist John Latham was the enemy of my father, but also an accidental force in my life.
 I am the product of a utopian experiment in communal living.
-I was born in room-ten of a mansion set in the Oxfordshire hills – the offspring of idealists disturbed by their experiences in the Second World War.
+I was born in room-ten of a rundown mansion set in the Oxfordshire hills – the offspring of 1950s idealists disturbed by their experiences in the Second World War.

 The commune split into two halves – a radical half that considered this an important work of art to be preserved at all costs, and a conservative half that demanded that Latham be run out of town.
 My father lead the group opposed to the subversive artist and my subsequent 18 years of childhood and adolescence in the commune was lived out against one its founding myths – The Black Spot.

-Although the commune still exists, my parents died a decade previously and I have had little contact with the commune since.
+Although the commune still exists, my parents had died a decade previously and I have had little contact with the commune since.
 On the screen a silent, black and white film crackles into life.
 Shot by Latham during the weekend that the commune imploded, the super8 film shows the Drawing Room and a collection of people.
 With my tutor-group around me, I see my first moving images of my long dead parents – shot by my father’s tormentor.
 My young mother is holding a small baby – I am unclear if the bundle in her arms is my sister, my brother or me.

 For S. I think it is maybe like this: